bassosimone/yucca-hookka/README.md

 requests for partials and javascript.

-In that case, if a local file with the correct name exists, this file is served instead of the remove one.
+In that case, if a local file with the correct name exists, this file is served instead of the remote one.

 This helps to easily test changes of the [yucca-userportal]( https://github.com/csipiemonte/yucca-userportal) portal.